bhatnitish/rocm-gpu-operator/docs/docs/openshift_deploy_helm.md

-# Deploy AMD GPU Operator on OpenShift Cluster from Operator Lifecycle Manager (OLM)
+# Deploy AMD GPU Operator on OpenShift Cluster from Helm Chart

 ## 1. PreCheck
 The OpenShift cluster should be up and running as an assumption, the following operators should be enabled in order to properly deploy and use AMD GPU Operator.